-The most common SEO issues related to images were the missing alt tag in images, with 83.87% of websites having this issue.
+The most common SEO problem related to images was the missing alt tag in images, with 83.87% of websites having this issue.

 The alt attributes for images also come in handy for users when (for whatever reason) the picture doesn’t load up.
 They’re also useful for people with impaired vision who have trouble perceiving visual information.

 Run website audits regularly to identify images with missing alt text.
 If you want to make the most out of your images, add helpful, informative, and contextual alt text to each of them.
 You can also use keywords but avoid keyword stuffing as it causes a negative experience for your users and signals spam to search bots.